linkedin/icon-magic/packages/@icon-magic/generate/README.md

 All the while, the icon in memory is updated with the newly generated types for each flavor.
-After all the plugins are applied, the generate then writes the config of each icon to form an icon bundle consisting of
+After all the plugins are applied, the generate then writes the config of each icon to form an icon bundle consisting of:

 1. The icon config file (iconrc.json) with flavors and types
 2. The various flavors of the icon in their optimized .svg version